The internal branch lengths of the Kingman coalescent: Introduction and main result

 In a forthcoming paper our theorem will be a main building block for proving a functional limit theorem for the total external length of the evolving Kingman-coalescent.

-The scatterplot for the lengths of orders 1 and 2 in Figure \ref{Fig2} confirms the theorem.
+The scatterplot for the lengths of orders 1 and 2 in Figure~\ref{Fig2} confirms the theorem.
 The bulk of the points are located around the mean $(\mu_1,\mu_2)=(2,1)$.
 Also, in this region hardly any correlation between the two lengths is visible.
 The outliers are due to exceptionally long branches whose occurrence has been explained in detail in \cite{JK11} for the external case.
 The simulation shows that this phenomenon appears similarly in the case of internal lengths, as one would expect.

 As to the proof of the theorem, for the case $s=1$ a hidden symmetry within the Kingman coalescent is used in \cite{JK11}.
-Here we substantially build on this result, however the proof is rather different.
-It consists of a coupling device for Markov chains, which connects the total length of order $r$ to the total external length: For $1 \leq k \leq n$ let $W_k(r)$ denote the {\em number of order $r$ at level} $k$, the number of branches of order $r$ among the $k$ branches present in the coalescent tree after the $(n-k)$-th coalescing event.
+Here we substantially build on the result for $s=1$; however, the proof for the more general case is rather different.
+It consists of a coupling device for Markov chains, which connects the total length of order $r$ to the total external length: for $1 \leq k \leq n$ let $W_k(r)$ denote the \textit{number of order $r$ at level} $k$, the number of branches of order $r$ among the $k$ branches present in the coalescent tree after the $(n-k)$th coalescing event.
 (Note that here and elsewhere we are suppressing the $n$ in the notation.)
 That is,

-In particular $W_n(r)=0, W_{n-1}(r)=0, \dots, W_{n-r+2}(r)=0$ and $W_1(r)=0$ for $r<n$.
-For an example see Figure \ref{Fig1}.
+In particular $W_n(r)=0, W_{n-1}(r)=0, \ldots, W_{n-r+2}(r)=0$ and $W_1(r)=0$ for \mbox{$r<n$}.
+For an example, see Figure~\ref{Fig1}.

-It is important to notice that for any $s \in \NN$ the random vectors $(W_k(1), W_k(2), \dots W_k(s))$ form a Markov chain if $k$ runs from $n$ to 1 (a property which facilitated our simulations).
-The transition probabilities of the Markov chain are given explicitly in Section 3.
-The idea of our proof is to couple $(W_k(r))_{n \geq k \geq 1}$ for $1\leq r \leq s$ jointly with $s$ independent copies of the Markov chain of external numbers $(W_k(1))_{n \geq k \geq 1}$.
-Since in addition the length of order $r$ is essentially specified by the chain $(W_k(r))_{n \geq k \geq 1}$, it consequently gets the asymptotical behaviour of the external length.
+It is important to notice that for any $s \in{\mathbb N}$, the random vectors $(W_k(1), W_k(2), \ldots, W_k(s))$ form a Markov chain if $k$ runs from $n$ to 1 (a property which facilitated our simulations).
+The transition probabilities of the Markov chain are given explicitly in Section~\ref{sec3}.
+For a similar approach using a Markov chain embedded in the Bolthausen--Sznitman coalescent, see \cite{BG08}.
+The idea of our proof is to couple $(W_k(r))_{n \geq k \geq1}$ for $1\leq r \leq s$ jointly with $s$ independent copies of the Markov chain of external numbers $(W_k(1))_{n \geq k \geq1}$.
+Since in addition the length of order $r$ is essentially specified by the chain $(W_k(r))_{n \geq k \geq1}$, it consequently gets the asymptotic behaviour of the external length.